If you are undertaking regular and substantial care you are entitled to a carer’s assessment.

-A carer's assessment will help us to look at your caring situation.
-We may be able to offer additional help, information, advice and services to support you as a carer.
+We may be able to offer advice and services to support you as a carer.

-As a carer if you are present at the assessment of the person you care for, you will be included in a joint assessment.
-You can choose to have your private and personal assessment carried out away from the person that you care for.
+If you are present at the assessment of the person you care for, you will be included in a joint assessment.
+You can choose to have your assessment carried out separately.

 What will it take into account?

 The carer's assessment will look at how your caring role affects your everyday life.
-Specifically, it will consider:
+It will consider:

 - your relationship to the person you care for